University of Warwick Postgraduate Programmes Terms and Conditions

 Application of these Terms

-2. Please note that you will need to meet some of the Terms and Conditions prior to being able to take up your place at the University
+- Please note that you will need to meet some of the Terms prior to being able to take up your place at the University.

-3. Postgraduate Programmes Terms and Conditions are reviewed on an annual basis.
-If you have been offered a place for deferred entry in a future year, or if it is agreed at some future point that you may defer your entry, these Terms and Conditions will apply until they are replaced by a new set of Terms and Conditions that will apply for your year of entry.
-Those revised Terms and Conditions will then govern your relationship with the University until you cease to be a postgraduate student at the University.
-Those Terms and Conditions may be different to the current ones and will be provided to you before you take up your deferred place at the University.
+- These Terms are reviewed on an annual basis.
+If you have been offered a place for deferred entry in a future year, or if it is agreed at some future point that you may defer your entry, these Terms will apply until they are replaced by a new set of terms that will apply for your year of entry.
+Those revised terms will then govern your relationship with the University until you cease to be a postgraduate student at the University.
+Those terms may be different to the current ones and will be provided to you before you take up your deferred place at the University.

-4. Your offer letter will have stated the basis on which your fees have been calculated, including a classification of you as either a ‘Home’, ‘Home/EU’, ‘Overseas’ or ‘Islands’ student.
+- Your offer letter will have stated the basis on which your fees have been calculated, including classification of you as either a ‘Home’, ‘Overseas’ or ‘Islands’ student.

-9. MBChB degree: For students classified as overseas for fees purposes: the tuition fees for academic year 2021/22 and subsequent years have not yet been set, but they are expected to be subject to an inflationary increase which is likely to be in the range of 4% to 6% per annum.
-The confirmed fee for 2021/22 will be published by the University by September 2018 and communicated directly to you, if applicable.
+- MBChB degree: For students classified as overseas for fees purposes: the tuition fees for academic year 2024/25 and subsequent years have not yet been set, but they are expected to be subject to an inflationary increase which is likely to be in the range of 4% to 6% per annum.
+The confirmed fee for 2024/25 will be published by the University and communicated directly to you, if applicable.

 Payment of Fees

-12. It is your obligation to make arrangements at the beginning of your course for the payment of your fees.
+- It is your obligation to make arrangements at the beginning of your course for the payment of your fees

-13. Tuition fees become due in full on the first day of the academic year – for the 2018/19 academic year this is Monday 1 October 2018, or the 1st day of your course (whichever is the later).
+- Tuition fees become due in full on the first day of the academic year – for the 2022/23 academic year this is Monday 3 October 2022.

 - financial support via Student Finance England, Wales, Northern Ireland or SAAS; or